FlowWest/cvpiaFlow/README.md

 ### Modeled Flow Data for the CVPIA SIT Model

-*This data package contains modeled flow and diversion data for each of the watersheds within the Central Valley Project Improvement Act Salmon Life Cycle Model.*
+*This data package contains modeled flow and diversion data for each of the watersheds within the CVPIA SIT Salmon Life Cycle Model.*

 #### Installation